Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: FM-PM FOPT thermodynamics: the extension of Landau theory

 which is essentially positive in case of FOPT.
 Obtained results are applicable for both itinerant and localized (with replacements $\mu\rightarrow n$ and $\Omega\rightarrow F$) systems undergoing FOPT.

-Finally, we should obtain the dependence of chemical potential $\mu = \muc(T,h)$ to keep the system in the PS regime at finite $h$.
-The condition that the system remains in PS region when the magnetic field is applied is given by~Eq.~(\ref{eq:PS_condition}).
+Further consideration concerns only the case of an itinerant system.
+We need to obtain the magnetic field dependence of chemical potential $\mu = \muc(T,h)$ to keep the system in the PS regime at finite $h$.
+The condition that the system remains in PS region when a~magnetic field is applied is given by~Eq.~(\ref{eq:PS_condition}).
 Differentiating Eq.~(\ref{eq:PS_condition}) with respect to $h$ and taking into account the relation $\partial\Omega/\partial m = 0$ at $m = m_{\rm PM, FM}$, we get